Writing Reflection Statements

 In beginning your

-reflection statement, you may want to provide an explanation
+requirement it shows.
+Then you may want to provide an explanation

 of why you selected the artifacts for inclusion in your

-requirement the artifact meets.
+portfolio.
 Normally, you will

 also need to provide some context describing how each artifact came

-to be as you discuss that artifact.
+the artifact.
 Perhaps you may wish to

 -